 - Have we analysed the total cost of ownership of the different approaches to testing?

 Be careful not to see automated testing simply as a labour saving approach.
-And ensure you understand how much testing is required during development, and then on-going by your business as usual team.
+And ensure you understand the amount of testing required during development, and then on-going by your business-as-usual team.

 - Are we getting testing involved early in the development/implementation process?